 Simply put, if veins in the legs have to work against gravity to push blood up to the heart, they can wear out and become incompetent.

 Typically, a saphenous vein is affected.
 These are one of the main veins on either side of your legs.
-There is an upper and a lower half to it so patients can technically have up to four areas that need to be treated.
-The ultrasound guides the doctor in diagnosing the trouble regions.
+There is upper and lower half to it so patients can technically have up to four areas that need to be treated.
+The ultrasound guides the doctor in diagnosing the troubled regions.
 The ultrasound might say “Your left lower is working just fine.
 It’s your left upper that needs attention and immediate treatment.”
 A few years later, the lower half may require treatment, but that wasn’t the initial need.
 Insurance companies rely on the ultrasound to diagnose severity and essentially decide when treatment will be accepted.

 If you have additional questions or are struggling with the possibility of varicose veins, contact Universal Dermatology.Lear More